 Many Conditions Benefit from Neurofeedback

 Dating back to the 1960s and 1970s, Neurofeedback, also known as EEG biofeedback and neurobiofeedback, has become a complementary therapy with many applications to brain and nervous system diagnoses.
-Neurofeedback has been shown to improve performance (including help with dyslexia and learning disorders), memory, insomnia and other sleep issues.
-In addition, it can help with mental health diagnoses such as attention deficit hyperactivity disorder (ADHD), attention deficit disorder (ADD), addiction, anger management, anxiety, bipolar disorder, depression, obsessive compulsive disorder (OCD), Tourette’s, schizophrenia, and post-traumatic stress disorder (PTSD).
-It can improve symptomology of organic brain disorders including autism, injury, seizures, epilepsy,and stroke.
+Neurofeedback has been shown to improve performance (including help with dyslexia and learning disorders), memory, insomnia, and other sleep issues.
+In addition, it can help with mental health diagnoses such as attention deficit hyperactivity disorder (ADHD), attention deficit disorder (ADD), addiction, anger management, anxiety, bipolar disorder, depression, obsessive-compulsive disorder (OCD), Tourette’s, schizophrenia, and post-traumatic stress disorder (PTSD).
+It can improve the symptomology of organic brain disorders including autism, injury, seizures, epilepsy, and stroke.
 And it can assist with symptoms related to chronic pain, migraines, and fibromyalgia.

 Selected Quotes from Researchers